mendix/ImageCropModule/README.md

 - **new Width/Height** : Make sure your `newWidth` and `newHeight` match the aspect ratio used in the widget to make sure the image doesn't get transformed.

-- If you leave either the `newWidth` or the `newHeigh`t on 0, it will scale the image based on the filled in value whilst keeping the aspect ratio.
+- If you leave either the `newWidth` or the `newHeigh`t on **0**, it will scale the image based on the filled in value whilst keeping the aspect ratio.

 - If you set both on **0** it will use the width and height set by the user with the widget.
 Make sure your `newWidth` and `newHeight` match the aspect ratio used in the widget to make sure the image doesn't get transformed.
 - If you leave either the `newWidth` or the `newHeight` on **0**, it will scale the image based on the filled in value whilst keeping the aspect ratio.

 - If you set both on **0** it will use the width and height set by the user with the widget.

 - **thumbnail Width/Height** : The size of the thumbnail, editable so you can keep this on or near the same aspect ratio as the new image.
-The default implementation will use the tumbnail size as configured in the **constant: ThumbnailSize** unless the image is smaller than the thumbnail.
+The default implementation will use the tumbnail size as configured in the **ThumbnailSize** unless the image is smaller than the thumbnail.